kognise/obsidian-aviation/FAR/Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0119 Certification  air carriers and commercial operators.md

 \(e\) A person authorized to engage in noncommon or private carriage under part 125 or [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0135 Operating requirements  commuter and on demand operations and rules governing persons on board such aircraft.md|part 135 of this chapter]], or both, shall be issued only one certificate authorizing such carriage, regardless of the kind of operation or the class or size of aircraft to be operated.

-\(f\) A person conducting operations under more than one paragraph of §[[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0119 Certification  air carriers and commercial operators.md#§119.21   Commercial operators engaged in intrastate common carriage and direct air carriers.|§119.21]], 119.23, or 119.25 shall conduct those operations in compliance with—
+\(f\) A person conducting operations under more than one paragraph of [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0119 Certification  air carriers and commercial operators.md#§119.21   Commercial operators engaged in intrastate common carriage and direct air carriers.|§§119.21]], 119.23, or 119.25 shall conduct those operations in compliance with—

 \(1\) The requirements specified in each paragraph of those sections for the kind of operation conducted under that paragraph; and